jyanqa/jyanqa.github.io/_pages/about.md

 ---
 layout: archive
-permalink: /
+permalink: /about/
 author_profile: true
 ---

-Hi, I’m Anh 👋
+Hi, I'm Anh 👋

 I'm a Data Science graduate with a focus on Machine Learning and Natural Language Processing.